publishpress/publishpress-series/readme.txt

 1. Download the File (or use the built-in updater provided by WordPress)
 1. Extract to a folder in `../wp-content/plugins/`.
 The orgSeries folder can be named whatever you want but the default is "organize-series".
 The final structure would be something like this: `../wp-content/plugins/organize-series/--and all the orgSeries plugin files/folders--`
 1. Activate orgSeries on your WordPress plugins page.
-1. *NEW with Organize Series 2.1* -> the Series Icon Feature uses the built in Media Uploader/picker in WordPress.
+1. **NEW with *Organize Series* 2.1** -> the Series Icon Feature uses the built in Media Uploader/picker in WordPress.
 You don't have to worry about what directory you upload your series icons into anymore.
 1. Visit the "Options/Settings->Series Options" page to initialize all the default settings.
+1. **NEW with *Organize Series 2.1.5*** -> there is now a bundled plugin called "Organize Series Publisher" that allows you to hold a series of posts for publishing at a future date and then publish them all at once when ready.
+If you wish to use this plugin it must be activated after Organize Series is activated (more on this feature in the other notes section)

 You can do the above or just use the new plugin install integrated in WordPress.